hassio-addons/addon-pi-hole/README.md

 ## Embedding into Home Assistant

-It is possible to embed the Pi-hole admin directly into Home Assistant, allowing you to access your terminal through the Home Assistant frontend.
+It is possible to embed the Pi-hole admin directly into Home Assistant, allowing you to access your Pi-hole admin through the Home Assistant frontend.

 Home Assistant provides the `panel_iframe` component, for these purposes.